African Civilisational Architecture

 They did not choose between cosmology and science.
 They integrated both.

-The Bridgeworks names that redundancy.
-It describes how knowledge moved through story, body, symbol, land, number, object, and time.
+The Bridgeworks names that redundancy and describes how knowledge moved through story, body, symbol, land, number, object, and time.
 It shows that what endured did so not by accident, but by design.

 What follows is not linear.